 "The windings of the river with the scenery on its banks were before me, on one side hung over our heads, rocks piled on rocks in the most precipitous manner, and on the other stood lofty peaks crowned with snow and pine trees: mountains of every shape and feature reared their towering forms before us.
 It really was a fine view and one which was well worth the effort we had made.
 On descending from this elevation I had to take new precautions.
 I preceded the mule, holding her by the bridle, while she moved cautiously down to the foot of the "Bad Rock," (as it is called by the savages,) as though she feared stumbling and rolling with her master into the river which flowed beneath us."

 With that vivid picture in mind, imagine what it must have been like trying to move men, women and children of all ages as well as sometimes hundreds of horses and dogs laden with gear and baggage across such a place.
 This is how the actual tread of the ancient trail appears near the top today.

 Original tread crossing Bad Rock.
 Photo by Linda Haywood

 The next two photos are history buffs Ron Petrie and Tim Leventhal on the Bad Rock trail during a five-day primitive canoe camping trip on the Flathead and Clark's Fork Rivers in September 2018.
-They launched their canoes below the dam at Polson, MT, and finished their journey at Thompson's sandy, Saleesh House canoe landing at Thompson Falls.
+They launched their canoes below the dam at Polson, MT, and finished their journey at the sandy canoe landing where Saleesh House was located.

 Ron Petrie on the Bad Rock trail.
 Below is Hwy 200, railroad tracks and Clark's Fork River.